GrandChefDotKong/react-firebase-materialui-coffee-store/README.md

 # React-pwa_coffeeShop
 <p align="left">
-  Progressive Web Application made with react, material-ui and firebase, using payment request API.
+  Progressive Web Application made with react, material-ui and firebase, using payment request API.<br>
-  The app is hosted on firebase hosting and you can see it here : https://coffee-shop-1569c.web.app/ (I recommend to test it in mobile device mode)
+  The app is hosted on firebase hosting and you can see it here : https://coffee-shop-1569c.web.app/<br>
+  (I recommend to test it in mobile device mode)
 </p>
 <p>